diffblue/gitlab/doc/administration/sidekiq/sidekiq_memory_killer.md

   `SIDEKIQ_MEMORY_KILLER_MAX_RSS` defines the Sidekiq process allowed RSS.

-  if the Sidekiq process exceeds the allowed RSS for longer than `SIDEKIQ_MEMORY_KILLER_GRACE_TIME` the graceful restart is triggered.
+  If the Sidekiq process exceeds the allowed RSS for longer than `SIDEKIQ_MEMORY_KILLER_GRACE_TIME` the graceful restart is triggered.
 If the Sidekiq process go below the allowed RSS within `SIDEKIQ_MEMORY_KILLER_GRACE_TIME`, the restart is aborted.